The Plan

 • emergency weather-related delays or closures.

-The campus community will be notified of incidents in this tier through all available modes of communication, including:
+The campus community will be notified of incidents in this tier through all available modes of communication, including text message, email, social media posts from the @WVUsafety X account and WVU Safety and Wellness Facebook page, website updates and InfoStation messages.

-(Students are automatically enrolled in the WVU Alert system at the beginning of each semester if they have provided a valid cell phone number.
-Faculty and staff are encouraged to sign up for the alerts.)
+Students are automatically enrolled in the WVU Alert system at the beginning of each semester if they have provided a valid cell phone number.
+Faculty and staff are encouraged to sign up for the Alerts.
+Other members of the University community also have the option of signing up for Alerts.

 TIER 2: CAMPUS WARNING